temporalio/temporal/docs/architecture/workflow-update.md

 Update results are available after the Workflow is completed.
 They can be accessed using the `PollWorkflowExecutionUpdate` API.
 Note that the `UpdateWorkflowExecution` API will return the result, too.
-This provides a consistent experience for API caller: no matter at what stage the Workflow is, the API caller will always get the error or failure, when the Update wasn't processed by the Workflow, or the Update outcome when it was.
+This provides a consistent experience for API caller: no matter at what stage the Workflow is, the API caller will always get an error or failure, when the Update wasn't processed by the Workflow, or the Update outcome when it was.

 > #### NOTE